oppia/oppia-web-developer-docs/Adding-new-translations-for-i18n.md

 3. Select a language to contribute translations for.
 (Also, read the [notes](https://github.com/oppia/oppia/wiki/Adding-new-translations-for-i18n#note-1-variable-replacement) below describing the translation formats used for variables and plurals.)

 Changes will then be pushed to Oppia automatically by the Translatewiki admins, and they will show up in future Oppia releases.
 We typically update new translations to the Oppia.org website on a monthly cadence.

+### Important: Don't rely on machine translation

+The translatewiki admins have requested that translators do not rely on machine auto-translation, especially if they don't know the language and cannot fix its mistakes.

+In cases where filling in a translation is necessary for technical reasons, they recommend doing the following:
+- Add the string `!!FUZZY!!` to the beginning of the machine-translated string.
+This will update the translation in Oppia's source tree, and also mark it as "needing update" for the translators on translatewiki.
+- Ask a translator for that language to fix the translation.
+You can find active translators by going to [Special:ActiveLanguages](https://translatewiki.net/wiki/Special:ActiveLanguages) and clicking on a language name.

 ### Note 1: Variable replacement